-If you installed Istio with mutual TLS enabled, and used mesh config
+If you installed Istio with mutual TLS enabled, and used the mesh configuration option

-mtls_excluded_services to disable mutual TLS when connecting to these services (e.g kubernetes API server), you need to replace this by adding a destination rule.
+disable mutual TLS when connecting to these services (e.g Kubernetes API server), you need to replace this by adding a destination rule.
 For example:

 apiVersion: networking.istio.io/v1alpha3 kind: DestinationRule metadata: name: "kubernetes-master" namespace: "default" spec: host: "kubernetes.default.svc.cluster.local" trafficPolicy: tls: mode: DISABLE